UDP Transport (Experimental)

 However, applications are strongly encouraged to only use this transport for very much smaller messages, ideally those that will fit within a single network packet without requiring fragmentation and reassembly.

 For Ethernet without jumbo frames, this typically means an MTU of a little less than 1500 bytes.
-(Specifically, 1452, which allows 28 bytes for IP and UDP, and 20 bytes for the this transport).
-Other link layers may have different MTUs.
+(Specifically, 1452, which allows 28 bytes for IPv4 and UDP, and 20 bytes for the this transport.
+Reduce by an additional 20 bytes for IPv6.)

 The maximum message size is negotiated as part of establishing a peering relationship, and oversize messages will be dropped by the sender before going to the network.